256shadesofgrey/eso-light-attack-weave/README.md

 A: There is nothing inherently wrong with it.
 In my opinion some forms of animation cancelling are necessary to make the game feel responsive, but no form of animation cancelling should result in just flat out more damage.
 Light attack weaving is the biggest offender, since it's currently easily making up 25% of the damage on certain builds.

 Q: What forms of animation cancelling are in your opinion necessary?
 A: For example dodge rolling.
 If a skill with a long animation locked you in place and you couldn't dodge roll, it would often lead to the death of your character.
-When you dodge roll, you cancel the skill animation, but that doesn't allow you to perform any additional action that would increase your damage, because while you're rolling, you can't do any attacks.
+When you dodge roll, you cancel the skill animation, but that doesn't allow you to perform any additional action that would increase your damage, because while you're rolling, you can't perform any attacks.